 Maximizing your packing space is essential.
 To that end, add this to your college packing list: a set of versatile compression bags, which make saving space easier.
 One of those can reduce the volume of, say, a winter coat by 80%.

 3. Separate Wet or Dirty Items.

-Pack all your toiletries and shower-time items in one snazzy, space-efficient Pack-it Wallaby.
+Pack all your toiletries and shower-time items in one snazzy, space-efficient Pack-It Wallaby.
 It's a travel essential (in case you need to fly to college), it helps to prevent any liquids or gels from leaking onto your clothes and it comes with a convenient hanging hook, so you won’t need to waste any valuable floor or closet space and can hang it in the bathroom area.
-Also, put each pair of your shoes into a shoe sac, so dirt on the bottom of the shoes doesn't rub off onto your clothes.

 4. Protect Delicate Belongings.